Welcome to the Carroll County Public Schools Nutrition Website!

 We are excited that you chose to use this site as a resource for your student's nutritional needs.

 Click here for contact information for your school's cafeteria manager and central office staff.

 Free & Reduced Meal Applications are now online.
 Multiple languages available.

 Online Household Meal Benefit Application

 Household Meal Benefit Application (English)

-Pay for meals and snacks online!
+Place money on your student's cafeteria account online.
 Visit www.myschoolbucks.com and set up a free account.

 Maryland Farm to School Network

 Sponsored by the Maryland Department of Agriculture in partnership with the Maryland State Department of Education, the Farm to School program works to bring more Maryland-grown products to school lunches with the aim of educating students about where their food comes from, how it is produced, and the benefits of a healthy diet.

 Farm to School is broadly defined as a program that connects schools (K-12) and local farms with the objectives of serving healthy meals in school cafeterias, improving student nutrition, providing agriculture, health and nutrition education opportunities, and supporting local and regional farmers.
 Since each Farm to School program is shaped by its unique community and region, the National Farm to School Network does not prescribe or impose a list of practices or products for the Farm to School approach.